serverless/blog/posts/2017-12-06-ci-cd-workflow-serverless-apps-with-circleci.md

 Now that we've completed our CircleCI setup, let's work on implementing the CI/CD workflow for our project.

 ## Configuration
-We'll configure CircleCI via a config file named `config.yml` and keep it at the root of our project folder.
+We'll configure CircleCI via a config file named `config.yml` and keep it in the `.circleci` directory.
 Explanation of how CircleCI works is out of scope for this article, but we'll look at the steps needed to automate our deployments.

 > If you want some further reading, CircleCI introduces concepts of [Jobs](https://circleci.com/docs/2.0/sample-config/#jobs-overview), [Steps](https://circleci.com/docs/2.0/sample-config/#steps-overview) and [Workflows](https://circleci.com/docs/2.0/workflows/).